-However, in this week's blog, Grace, who Chidinma and I affectionately refer to as our firstborn, shares with us a glimpse of her grief journey and how she is dealing with grief.
+However, in this week’s blog, Grace, who Chidinma and I affectionately refer to as our firstborn, shares with us a glimpse of her grieving process and how she is dealing with grief.

 “Congratulations, we’d like to offer you the role”

 I got a new job!

 Shortly after that would normally be a FaceTime to Chidinma to share the news but this time I just looked at my phone and sighed.

 I typed the text I would’ve sent to her and quickly deleted it, cause that’s silly?
 Right?
 I honestly don’t know why I thought to do that, probably watched too many films.
 I was also too scared she would text back but nobody else would be able to see the writing but for me.
 Yup, too many films.

 Don’t get me wrong, this is great news!
 I’m taking steps in the right direction in my career but the real person I want to share it with is gone.
 I wanted to hear how proud she was of me, I wanted her to bring Anisa to the phone to share in our excitement.

 I remember when I first got the job that I have now resigned from, I called Chidinma but the signal was awful so I couldn’t hear her.
 Rather than wait till I got home, I left the building and walked a little so I could call her to share the news.